I know what you’re thinking. “I’m a runner. Why do I need to know about swimming watches?”

 Well, swimming and running have similar benefits to the body.
-Swimming is more low-impact than running, making it a great exercise to help you stay fit while recovering from injury, or simply to supplement your regular running training.
+Swimming is far lower-impact than running, making it a great exercise to help you stay fit while recovering from injury, or simply to supplement your regular run training.

-If you’re already using swimming as complementary training or planning to add it to your training plan, adding a swimming watch to your range of gear is a great idea to track your stats.
+If you’re already using swimming as cross training, or are planning to add it to your training plan, adding a swimming watch to your range of gear is a great idea to track your stats.

 We’ve reviewed some of the best swimming watches for you to compare, and our favorite is the Garmin Swim 2.
-It measures your heart rate based on your wrist pulse, as well as specific swimming-related metrics, but can be used to track running stats too.
-It’s stylish enough to wear in any situation, too.
+It measures your heart rate based on your wrist pulse, as well as specific swimming-related metrics.
+It can also be used to track running stats.
+It’s stylish enough to wear in any situation, as well.

-Here are our choices that you should be looking at if you’re planning to buy.
+Here are the swim watches we think you should be looking at if you’re planning to buy.